+DELC 400 404 INDEDENDENT CTUDY
-RELS 460, 461 INDEPENDENT STUDY

-A student may need this course to complete his/her area of research, and it is not provided during in the regular course offerings.
+RELS 460, 461 INDEPENDENT STUDY A student may need this course to complete his/her area of research, and it is not provided during in the regular course of the student may be accounted by the professor and one approval from the Department Chair (2) and its)

+offerings.
 The student must consult with a professor and see approval from the Department Chair (3 credits).
+Prerequisite: RELS 208

+Frerequisite: RELS 200

+250

+250